sal55/langs/convertc.md

 I already have two existing tools that can do translation of C:

 * Translating headers into bindings for my two languages.
 This works via options `-mheaders` and `-qheaders` applied to BCC.
-The resulting outputs is 90% there, but need manual finishing off.
+The resulting outputs are 90% there, but need manual finishing off.
 * Translating acual programs into my M syntax.
 This was a fork of the BCC compiler, called 'CCM'.
 The output was purely for visualisation, as obstruse C syntax can suddenly become crystal clear, but the M code will not usually compile, and semantic diferences are ignored.

 This project is a development of the latter CCM tool.